valentingavran/anglify/CONTRIBUTING.md

 In order to reproduce bugs, we require that you provide a minimal reproduction.
 Having a minimal reproducible scenario gives us a wealth of important information without going back and forth to you with additional questions.

-A minimal reproduction allows us to quickly confirm a bug (or point out a coding problem) as well as confirm that we are fixing the right problem.
+A minimal reproduction allows us to quickly confirm a bug (or point out a coding problem) and ensures that we are fixing the right problem.

-We require a minimal reproduction to save maintainers time and ultimately be able to fix more bugs.
 Often, developers find coding problems themselves while preparing a minimal reproduction.
-We understand that sometimes it might be hard to extract essential bits of code from a larger codebase but we really need to isolate the problem before we can fix it.
+We understand that sometimes it might be hard to extract essential bits of code from a larger codebase, but we need to isolate the problem before we can fix it.

-Unfortunately, we are not able to investigate / fix bugs without a minimal reproduction, so if we don't hear back from you, we are going to close an issue that doesn't have enough info to be reproduced.
+Unfortunately, we cannot investigate / fix bugs without a minimal reproduction, so if we don't hear back from you, we are going to close an issue that doesn't have enough info to be reproduced.

 You can file new issues by selecting from our [new issue templates](https://github.com/valentingavran/anglify/issues/new/choose) and filling out the issue template.